Uruguay national football team: 1940s–1960s

 In 1950, Uruguay re-entered the World Cup for the first time since 1930.
 This time, La Celeste would enter a final-group where they would draw Spain 2–2 and beat Sweden 3–2 en route to the final match against hosts Brazil.
 On 16 July 1950, Uruguay claimed their second FIFA World Cup and fourth senior world title when they beat Brazil 2–1 from behind in an iconic match known as the Maracanazo in front of a record crowd of 173,850.
 Historical estimates indicate that the crowd reached well over 200,000.
 This feat became an integral part of Uruguay's football identity and a source of inspiration for upcoming footballers with each passing generation.

+1954 – Uruguay vs. Hungary was later dubbed "Match of the Century" by English magazine Four-Four-Two, and is often referenced as one of the greatest World Cup matches of all-time.

 In the 1954 World Cup, Uruguay reached the semi-finals for the fourth time after defeating Czechoslovakia, Scotland and England.
 The semi-final against Hungary is considered one of the best matches in World Cup history, as La Celeste dramatically equalised 2–2 late after trailing 2–0 at halftime.
-Uruguay would eventually lose 4–2 in extra-time in what was their first-ever loss at the global stage, a thirty year record that started in January 1925.
+Uruguay would eventually lose 4–2 in extra-time in what was their first-ever loss at the global stage, a thirty year record that started in 1924.

 Afterwards, Uruguay would fail to qualify to the World Cup for the first time in the 1958 CONMEBOL qualifiers after losing 5–0 to Paraguay in Asunción.
 From there, Uruguay maintained a competitive generation through the 1960s and into the early 1970s with players from Nacional and Peñarol, who had won several continental and club world titles during that time.
 In 1962, Uruguay had a relatively poor World Cup, being eliminated in the group stage after a dramatic last match against the Soviet Union.
 Four years later, Uruguay reached the last eight after drawing hosts England beating France in the group stage.
 A controversial quarter-final loss against West Germany marred what had been seen as a positive campaign.
 La Celeste would end the decade winning their 11th South American championship in 1967 by beating Argentina 1–0 in Montevideo.